VEWOXIC/FITS/README.md

 - Files for anomaly detection are uploaded!
 Please check the instruction [here](./AD/runAD.md)
 - ⚠ **We find a long standing bug in our code which may affect a wide range of research work.
 Please check the Important Notice section for more information.** We have been actively fixing this bug and rerun all our experiments as well as the baseline models we compared with.
 - We have updated the final results of FITS in this repo.
 Also, the arxiv version of paper is updated.
+- The experiment scripts are updated and logs for FITS are updated.